talon-one/TalonOneJavaSdk/docs/ManagementApi.md

     OffsetDateTime createdBefore = new OffsetDateTime(); // OffsetDateTime | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the campaign creation timestamp.
 You can use any time zone setting.
 Talon.One will convert to UTC internally.
     OffsetDateTime createdAfter = new OffsetDateTime(); // OffsetDateTime | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the campaign creation timestamp.
 You can use any time zone setting.
 Talon.One will convert to UTC internally.
     Integer campaignGroupId = 56; // Integer | Filter results to campaigns owned by the specified campaign access group ID.
-    Integer templateId = 56; // Integer | The ID of the Campaign Template this Campaign was created from.
+    Integer templateId = 56; // Integer | The ID of the campaign template this campaign was created from.
     Integer storeId = 56; // Integer | Filter results to campaigns linked to the specified store ID. try {
       InlineResponse2006 result = apiInstance.getCampaigns(applicationId, pageSize, skip, sort, campaignState, name, tags, createdBefore, createdAfter, campaignGroupId, templateId, storeId);